Daisy0419/Telescope-Searching-Problem/README.md

 ### 1 Running a Single Algorithm (CLI) with Designates Data and Budget setting

 We provide a CLI to run **one algorithm at a time** on a given instance.
-Again, if you don't have gurobi license, you won'y be able to run ILP algorithm
+Again, if you don't have gurobi license, you won't be able to run ILP algorithm

 ##### Usage